BC Forged Wheels

 The "face" of a wheel is basically the angle of the spokes between the hub and the rim.
 You can pick whatever face profile you want, so long as it clears your brakes.
 A concave face is going to be limited by your brakes, so keep that in mind.
 A flat face won't have that problem so it's a non-issue.

 Then you'll need to pick out the finish.
 There are lots of options to choose from, so browse through them and find what you like.
 I can get pictures of a bunch of the wheels they've made if you want to see the finishes on actual sets of wheels.
-If you're interested in ordering a set of wheels, let me know what you'd like and I'll put together some information to help with your decision!

 I mentioned on the About Me page that sometimes I get personal on here, and this is one of those times where I'll express my personal opinion.
 I discussed wheel and tire sizes in a blog post a while back, too.
 Regardless, the bottom line is if you want to drop weight in a crucial area, or if you just want to make your car look better without unnecessary costs, the Redpants fitment is the way to go.